Get more information about Muskingum University by clicking links below:

 - * Accredited by the National Council for Accreditation of Teacher Education (since 2006)

-Muskingum University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division III (with football) classification.
+Muskingum is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division III (with football) classification.
 The most popular sports played are listed below:

 - Baseball (Ohio Athletic Conference)

 - Football (Ohio Athletic Conference)

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.